jamessynge/TinyAlpacaServer/README.md

 *   MAYBE: Write a tool for converting uses of bare literal strings into TASLIT or similar macro invocations.

+*   Add the ability to produce a UniqueID for a device instance based on multiple factors, including at least DeviceInterface::GetUniqueBytes, device_type and config_id and MAC address.
+Alternatively, we might use the device setup UI to allow the user to provide the UUID or randomness source for the UUID.
+If based on additional, perhaps non-constant factors such as the time when the UUID is first generated, then we might choose to store the UUID in EEPROM.

 ### Generate Device-Type Specific Code